chunha-park/w3f-Grants-Program/applications/kurtosis-package-for-polkadot-and-kusama.md

 ### Overview

-This project aims to implement environment definitions through [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages) for Polkadot and Kusama.
-The Kurtosis services and API are designed to simplify the process of deploying various nodes and services in development, testing, and production environments eliminating complicated steps and minimizing dependencies.
+This project aims to create and implement environment definitions through [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages) for Polkadot and Kusama.
+Kurtosis services and API are designed to simplify the process of deploying various nodes and services in development, testing, and production environments, eliminating complicated steps and minimizing dependencies.
 This package will serve as a one-stop solution for all the node deployments across the substrate ecosystem.
-It will be capable of setting up nodes, development, and testing utilities, such as Chopstick, and Zombienet, explorers, and can be extended to support bridges.
+It will be capable of setting up nodes, development and testing utilities such as Chopstick and Zombienet, explorers, and can be extended to support bridges.

 ### Project Details